 Making KiwiSaver contributions

-What are Voluntary KiwiSaver Contributions?
+What are voluntary KiwiSaver contributions?

-How to make Voluntary KiwiSaver Contributions
+How to make voluntary KiwiSaver contributions

 You can make voluntary contributions or lump sum payments at any time, either directly to your KiwiSaver provider or through Inland Revenue.

-In order to make a voluntary contribution to your KiwiSaver account through Inland Revenue by way of internet banking, you’ll first need to choose the ‘Pay tax’ option on your internet banking service.
-Then, you’ll need to include your IRD number, the tax type “KSS”, and period “0” (zero).
+In order to make a voluntary contribution to your KiwiSaver account through Inland Revenue, you first need to choose the Pay Tax option on your internet banking service.
+Then, you must enter the details in the format outlined by IRD.